adobe/spectrum-web-components/packages/dropdown/README.md

 ## Accessibility

 An `sp-dropdown` parent will ensure that the wrapped `sp-menu` features a role of `listbox` and contains children with the role `option`.
-Upon focusing the `sp-dropdown` using `ArrowDown` will also open the menu while throwing focus into first selected (or unselected when none are selected) menu item for easy selecting of a new value.
+Upon focusing the `sp-dropdown` using `ArrowDown` will also open the menu while throwing focus into first selected (or unselected when none are selected) menu item to assist in selecting of a new value.